A Touch Board Remix Collage

 Copper sheeting, conductive thread, and Electric Paint were used to the interactive elements of the .
 Kristin incorporated them into both the stalagmite-like shapes growing out of the head and the triangular shapes behind the subject’s shoulders.

 The copper sheeting is connected to conductive thread, which she fed through the wooden backing of the piece.
 These threads allowed her to easily clip the piece of art to the Touch Board.
 The lights that run behind the head are Chibitronics circuit stickers.
 They are connected using copper tape, and also wired to the Touch Board for sound.

 This project was finished the same day it was due, Kristin told us that she didn’t think there was any way she’d have it up and running in time for class.
 Thankfully, she was able to use the pre-programmed board to get her collage working in no time!

-She swapped out the sound clips for the surf beats she wanted to use and was ready to go.
-The preloaded code makes it easy to test out your creation and make sure that all of your connections are working.
+She swapped out the sound clips for the surf beats she wanted to use and was ready to go. like the preloaded code makes it easy to test out your creation and make sure that all of your connections are working.

-As a teacher, this is an especially attractive feature.
-Students can test their work quickly throughout the design process.
+As a teacher, this is an especially attractive feature when planning a within the . can test their work quickly throughout the process.
 Another great feature is the headphone jack on the touch board.
 This, along with the portable speaker that comes in the starter kit, allowed Kristin to display her piece without attaching it to a computer.

 Kristin told us that she’s planning to do more projects with the Touch Board, something that makes us very happy and excited to see what she’s got in her pipeline!